1. Give yourself time.

-You may hear people say not to compare your hearing aids to your glasses, and for the most part, they’re right.
-You see the difference immediately when you put on a pair of eyeglasses, whereas hearing aids take some time to get accustomed to.
+Many people say to not compare your hearing aids to your glasses, and for the most part, they’re right.
+You immediately see sharper images when you put on a new pair of eyeglasses, but hearing aids take some time to get accustomed to.
 Don’t expect your brain to remember how to hear, identify, and interpret every sound instantly.
-It takes time.
-However, like glasses, hearing aids may feel a bit odd at first on your ears, and like glasses, you need to wear them for a few days, or even weeks, before they become comfortable.
+Hearing aids may even feel a bit odd at first on your ears, don’t be alarmed if you need to wear them for a few days, or even weeks, before they become comfortable.

-When you first get your hearing aid, sit in a quiet room at home to try it.
-This will allow you to get used to the new sound quality.
-There are probably a number of noises that you will hear that may seem unusually loud at first–such as the hum of the air conditioning, the clock ticking, or the beeping of your microwave oven–but this is due to the fact that you have not heard these sounds properly in some time.
-This is completely normal, as your brain is getting reacquainted with these sounds.
+When you first put on your hearing aids, sit in a quiet spot at home.
+This will allow you to get used to the new sound quality in your living space.
+There’ll probably be a number of noises that may seem unusually loud at first–such as the hum of the air conditioning, the clock ticking, or the beeping of your microwave oven–but this because you haven’t heard these sounds properly in some time.
+This is completely normal.
+Your brain is just getting reacquainted with these sounds.

 Prior to getting hearing aids, you may have been told to “stop shouting” from time to time.
 It’s natural to begin talking loudly when you experience hearing loss, but now you can properly regulate your own volume.
 A good way to get in the habit of this is by reading to yourself while wearing your hearing aids.
 It not only helps you determine the appropriate volume for speech, but it also will help you get better at recognizing the sounds of words and speech again.

-Your family and friends can be really helpful during the hearing aid adjustment process.
-First, they can help you by giving you an opportunity to practice speaking in groups in a comfortable atmosphere.
+Loved ones can be really helpful during the hearing aid adjustment process.
+First, these visits can give you an opportunity to practice speaking comfortable in a group.
 This will help your brain relearn the associations between sounds, words, and nonverbal body language.

-Keep track of and write down any noises that you hear that bother you or irritate you.
-If a ticking clock seems too loud, for example, write it down.
-Make a note if that clock sound still sounds annoying after a day or two.
-By keeping track of such noises, you can later discuss these issues with an audiologist or hearing aid specialist so they can adjust your hearing aids properly.
+Keep track of and write down any noises that you hear that bother or irritate you.
+If your clock’s ticking seems too loud and starts to annoy you after a couple days, make a note of it.
+If you still struggle to hear conversations in a crowded restaurant, write it down.
+By keeping track of your hearing struggles, you can later discuss these issues with a hearing aid specialist.

-Hearing aid technology has gotten pretty advanced.
+Hearing aid technology has advanced since the 20th century.
 A quality hearing aid should adjust to different listening environments, so you shouldn’t need to manually adjust your hearing aids much.
 When wearing hearing aids for the first time, it may be tempting to turn down the volume when you are going into a loud restaurant or turn it up when walking into a library.

 You also may want to try to hear faint sounds from far away or hear in a way that normal ears can’t.
 By doing this, though, you are not only interfering with the hearing aid adjustment process, but you are also running the risk of further damaging your hearing.